data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 - Visualization Tools: Matplotlib, Seaborn, Plotly

 ## Data Privacy
-The provided datasets can only be used for this Data Challenge. **If you make any copies of the datasets and store them outside of the provided Google account, please destroy them once the Summer Institute ends!** It would be ideal to simply access the data in the provided Google account as shown in the example code (from within the provided Google account or your personal Google account) rather than copying them to your local machine or personal Google account.
+The provided data set can only be used for this Data Challenge. **If you make any copies of the data set and store them outside of the provided Google account, please destroy them once the Summer Institute ends!** It would be ideal to simply access the data in the provided Google account as shown in the example code (from within the provided Google account or your personal Google account) rather than copying them to your local machine or personal Google account.

 ## Deliverable
 All groups are required to give a presentation that adheres to the following: